epv44/TwitchAPIWrapper/README.md

 #### Design
 This library has two main sections

-1. Authorization - Utilizing the Twitch OAuth protocol inside of your app
+1. Authorization - Utilizing the Twitch OAuth protocol inside of your application.
-2. DataSources - Utilizing the Twitch API to Swift Models based off of Twitch server side data
+2. DataSources - Utilizing the provided Model Objects that correspond to Twitch API endpoints.

 #### Example